Viviane Lomelin Puts Pert Derriere On Full Display In New Instagram Snap: ‘Casual Hump Day’

-Mexican model Viviane Lomelin, who is well-known on Instagram for sharing her sexy and stylish snaps, recently went online and dropped a very hot booty pic to tease her fans.
+Mexican model Viviane Lomelin, who is well-known on Instagram for sharing sexy and stylish snaps, recently went online and dropped a very hot booty pic to tease her fans.

-In the pic, which was shared on Thursday morning, Viviane could be seen rocking a white crop top that she teamed with a pair of sexy black panties.
+In the image, which was shared on Thursday morning, Viviane could be seen rocking a white crop top that she teamed with a pair of sexy black panties.
 To spice things up, she turned her back toward the camera to put her pert derriere on full display.
-That’s not all, but she also showed off her small waist and a glimpse of her sexy legs.
+She also showed off her small waist and a glimpse of her sexy legs in the sizzling photo.

-To ramp up the glam, she sported a full face of makeup.
-The application included foundation, a tinge of pink blush, red lipstick, a coral eyeshadow, heavily lined eyes, and a thick coat of mascara applied over false eyelashes.
-She finished off her makeup application with dark, well-defined eyebrows while she wore her blond tresses in soft, romantic curls and allowed them to cascade over her back.
+To ramp up the glam, the stunner sported a full face of makeup.
+The application included foundation, a tinge of pink blush, red lipstick, coral eyeshadow, heavily lined eyes, and a thick coat of mascara applied over false eyelashes.
+She finished off her beauty look with dark, well-defined eyebrows and wore her blond tresses in soft, romantic curls that cascaded down her back.

-The model accessorized with a ring and wore her reading glasses.
-To strike a pose, she stood against a wall, lifted her chin, closed her eyes and parted her lips to pull off a very seductive look.
+Viviane accessorized with a ring and wore reading glasses.
+To strike a pose, she stood against a wall, lifted her chin, closed her eyes, and parted her lips to pull off a very seductive look.

-In the caption, Viviane informed her fans that she is casually celebrating a hump day.
-She also used several hashtags through which she urged her fans to stay indoors to contain the spread of COVID-19.
+In the caption, Viviane informed her fans that she is casually celebrating hump day.
+She also used several hashtags to urge her fans to stay indoors to help contain the spread of COVID-19.

 Within 11 hours of going live, the snap garnered more than 57,000 likes and close to 1,300 comments in which fans and followers praised Viviane for her amazing booty and showered her with numerous compliments.
-Such a volume of interest shows that the model is very popular on the photo-sharing website, so it should be no surprise that many of her sexy posts go viral.
+Such a volume of interest shows that the model is very popular on the photo-sharing platform.

 “Wow, you are so beautiful.
 I love that [booty],” one of her fans commented on the snap.